peschuster/LogMonitor/README.md

 *LogMonitor* is a combination of *logtail* and [*logster*](https://github.com/etsy/logster), but specifically designed for windows systems.
 It watches directories or files for changes, extracts metrics from the added content and submits these metrics to a configured backend (*graphite*, *statsd* or *console*).

+Extracting metrics from added content is done by *PowerShell* scripts, which can be created or customized at will.

 ## Documentation

 *LogMonitor* consists of three components: